Bath Salts Addiction and Rehabilitation

 When you abuse bath salts, you also develop a psychological and physical dependence on them.
 When coming off these drugs, you’ll go through the unpleasant symptoms mentioned above.

-At 12 Keys Rehab, we offer compassionate care while we help manage your symptoms of detox.
+At 12 Key’s treatment for bath salts program, we offer compassionate care while we help manage your symptoms of detox.
 We assess your immediate needs when you first walk in the door by giving you a thorough physical examination.
 Then we provide you with 24/7 supervision as you go through the stages of your detox.

 How severe your withdrawal symptoms are will depend on how long you’ve been using, how severe your addiction is and if you’re dependent on other substances, as well.